 Written confirmation if planning permission is needed

-If you wish to establish whether planning permission is required for any proposal you can complete a Do i need planning permission form do I need planning permission form 450kb to get a written response within 15 working days for which a fee of £30 is payable.
+If you want to establish whether planning permission is required for any proposal you can complete a Do i need planning permission form do I need planning permission form 450kb to get a written response within 15 working days for which a fee of £30 is payable.
 Alternatively you can apply for a certificate of lawfulness which is a legally binding determination, for which a fee will be payable of half the equivalent planning application and takes between 6-8 weeks to determine.

 Further information :

 For householder developments the specific legislations is The Town and Country Planning (General Permitted Development) (England) Order 2015 and The Town and Country Planning (General Permitted Development) (England) (Amendment) Order 2016.
 More detailed guidance regarding householder permitted development can also be found in the Permitted development householder technical guidance leaflet.

 Please note: If your property was built after 1948 it may have had its ‘permitted development’ rights removed by a condition on the original planning permission.
 You are therefore advised to check this before you progress your building project.